WheatleyTheCore/Setting-Up-OpenCV-on-Pi/README.md

-To check that it's installed correctly, type: python import cv2 cv2.<two underscores>verion<two underscores>
-(it wont let me do double underscores without making it bold and ignoring them)
+To check that it's installed correctly, type: python import cv2 cv2.version surround version with __ it just wont let me do that here without making it bold